COSC3020/theory-vs-practice-acraig9266/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
 - The array size of 1000 was less than the lower bound on the theoretical time complexity so it shouldn't be applied.
-- The large array was absolute worst case while the smaller array was nearer to best or average case.
 - The larger array contained strings while the small array contained integers which are compared more quickly

-- The computer had many other intensive operations during the run with 10,000 elements so had limited access to cpu resources
+- The computer had other intensive operations during the run with 10,000 elements so it had limited access to cpu resources resulting in longer execution time
-- The array with 10,000 elements was searched through with Apollo 11 mission computers while the 1000 elements was done on a modern computer.
-- The search algorithm was implemented poorly resulting in a larger theoretical time complexity as well
-- Wrapped in an if (arr.length = 10,000){} there was a setTimeout call made with a delay set to about 93.33333 seconds in the search function
-- There were two setTimeout calls made setting a delay of about 46.165 seconds each
-- The timer was manually operated and the person holding it got up to grab a cup of coffee while the 10,000 element run was going
-- Math as we've known it for hundreds of years is just wrong
-- A cosmic ray flipped the 64 and 32 bits in the float storing the time
--

 Add your answers to this markdown file.